Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADGroupOwner.md

 ```

 ## DESCRIPTION
-The Get-AzureADGroupOwner cmdlet gets an owner of a group in Azure Active Directory (AD).
+The Get-AzureADGroupOwner cmdlet gets an owner of a group in the Microsoft Entra ID.

 ## EXAMPLES